hrishivarun/Chess/readme.md

-al-pasaun or whatever not implemented yet. king can't go where there is check.
+al-pasaun or whatever not implemented yet. pawns aren't checking the King.
-BUG ALERT! - potentialPositionIdsBlack has length= 0, when filteringCheckedPositions of white.
+BUG ALERT! - potentialPositionIdsBlack has length= 0, when filteringCheckedPositions of white, but only initially.